 NOTE: An Illuminator counts internally from 0 to 99,999 before it "wraps around" to 0.
 The actual range will be multiplied by the "Scaler".
 So, a scaler of "0.1" will produce an effective counter range of 0 to 9,999.9.

-It is sometimes required to pre-set the counter to a particular value.
+It is often desirable to pre-set the counter to a particular value.
 Following our previous example, you may want to make the Illuminator counter value the same as the reading on the meter.
-To do that, simply enter the required reading in the "Offset" field.